tkotani/test/README.md

 make with BINDIR=xxx.

 (For CMD workshop participants: run
->make PLATFORM=ifort.cmd
+>make PLATFORM=ifort.cmd LIBMATH='-lmkl' BINDIR=~/bin

 which corresponds to MAKEINC/Make.inc.ifort.cmd
 We did not set "-heap-array 100" option since it give not working binaries.)

 ##### (2) make MPI LDA part.
-lmf-MPIK and lmfgw-MPIK are needed for gwsc.
+lmf-MPIK and lmfgw-MPIK are needed for gwsc (srcipt for QSGW).
 These are k-point parallel version of lmf, and gw driver lmfgw.
-To make it, do "make PLATFORM=gfortran_mpik".
+To make it, do
+"make PLATFORM=gfortran_mpik".
-For ifort, set PLATFORM=ifort_mpik
+For ifort, set PLATFORM=ifort_mpik.
-Then Makefile uses ecalj/lm7K/MAKEINC/Make.inc.ifort_mpik is used.
+Then Makefile includes ecalj/lm7K/MAKEINC/Make.inc.ifort_mpik.
 You may need to add -heap-arrays 1 (for large calculations.
 Because we use large stacksize) to ecalj/lm7K/MAKEINC/Make.inc.ifort_mpi, but I am not so sure about this.

 (For CMD workshop participants: run
- >make PLATFORM=ifort_mpik.cmd
+ >make PLATFORM=ifort_mpik.cmd LIBMATH='-mkl'
  which corresponds to MAKEINC/Make.inc.ifort_mpik.cmd)

 Clean up:
 If something wrong. do "make clean" or "make cleanall" and start over.
 Look into Makefile if you like to know what they do.
 "make cleanall" removes all *.o *.a modules, and binaries.

- ---
 * Move binaries to your bin by
 >make install
 at ecalj/lm7K.
 It just moves all requied binaries to your ~/bin.